Understanding The Runner’s High And How To Achieve It

 This formula ensures that the blood flow is maximized and the endocannabinoid receptors are most stimulated and receptive.
-In addition, some studies suggest that it’s best to go running in the morning, as your endocannabinoid levels are higher in the morning.
-According to Dr Cecilia Hillard, director of the Neuroscience Research Centre at the Medical College of Wisconsin, you need eight hours of sleep for optimal endocannabinoid production, and your levels of this chemical are three times higher when you wake up than when you go to bed.
+Also, some studies suggest that it’s best to go running in the morning.
+This is when your endocannabinoid levels are higher than other times of the day.
+According to Dr. Cecilia Hillard, director of the Neuroscience Research Centre at the Medical College of Wisconsin, you need eight hours of sleep for optimal endocannabinoid production.
+Besides, your levels of this chemical are three times higher when you wake up than when you go to bed.

 Now, there’s good news and bad news

 The bad news is that, especially for beginners, you aren’t likely to experience a runner’s high right from the get-go.
-This is because your body is not used to continual steady-state exercise for that amount of time, and you need to ease into it.
-However, after a few weeks of faithfully building your endurance, you can start to expect it, so this should be good motivation to keep at it with your sessions on the tar or treadmill.
+This is because your body is not used to continual steady-state exercise for that amount of time.
+You need to ease into it.
+However, after a few weeks of faithfully building your endurance, you can start to expect it.
+This should be decent motivation to keep at it with your sessions on the tar or treadmill.

-Also, don’t expect to have a runner’s high every time you run, as there are quite a few things that need to line up for this to happen, and even experienced runners don’t always get it.
+Also, don’t expect to have a runner’s high every time you run.
+Remember that there are quite a few things that need to line up for this to happen.
+Besides, even experienced runners don’t always get it.

 Now for the good news.
-You don’t even have to run to experience a runner’s high, as this effect can be brought on by just about any decent form of steady-state cardio workout – such as biking, swimming – at the aforementioned pace and length of time.
-Find the workout you enjoy and work at it until you feel it.
+You don’t even have to run to experience a runner’s high!
+Just about any decent form of steady-state cardio workout can bring about this effect.
+As long as you stick to the aforementioned pace and length of time.
+Think biking, swimming, etc. Find the workout you enjoy and work at it until you feel it.

-In addition, when you do feel it, this experience can push you to go harder and farther, resulting in an even more intense workout.
+Besides, when you do feel it, this experience can push you to go harder and farther.
+This will result in an even more intense workout.
 This is one reason why committed athletes can keep on going through difficult training sessions, because these chemicals are carrying them, at least to an extent.

 However, they had to work hard to get to that point, as do we all.
 Here’s how to get there yourself.

-Instead of trying to put in two hours from the start, begin slowly and build your endurance through regular, steady-state runs over a longer period.
-Make sure you have all the elements taken care of, such as adequate sleep, nutrition and running gear.
+First things first.
+Don’t try to put in two hours from the start.
+Instead, begin slowly and build your endurance through regular, steady-state runs over a longer period.
+Make sure you have all the elements taken care of.
+Adequate sleep, nutrition, and running gear are important.
 Keep doing this until you can complete at least a full-hour run without stopping.
-In time you will be well acquainted with the runner’s high yourself.
+In time you will know the runner’s high yourself quite well.
 Click here to discover other benefits of running and why you should start young.